 As shown in the image below, there are three types of action a button can perform: "send message", "open website", and "start another script".

-When shoppers click on a "send message" button, they will trigger the messages in the linked step.
+When shoppers click the "send message" button, they will trigger the messages in the linked step.

 - You can create and name a new step by clicking the ”Create New Message“ area.